aloussase/aloussase/README.md

 - An application for emotional support of students @espol (.NET, Flutter, SvelteKit)
 - Various club projects @kokoaespol

-Also, currently I work at a retail company in Ecuador where we maintain an ERP system, mobile apps and some microservices with Spring.

 I'm currently learning: